Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 Use AWS Organizations and its **consolidated billing feature** to consolidate billing and payment for multiple AWS accounts

-Question 56
+> Consolidated billing has the benefit of combining usage across all accounts in the organization to share the volume pricing discounts, Reserved Instance discounts, and Savings Plans.
+This can result in a lower charge for your project, department, or company than with individual standalone accounts

-The AWS Cloud spans multiple Regions, Availability Zones (AZs), edge locations, and more. _How would you best describe an Availability Zone?_
+_Q56: The AWS Cloud spans multiple Regions, Availability Zones (AZs), edge locations, and more.
+How would you best describe an Availability Zone?_

-One or more discrete data centers with redundant power, networking, and connectivity in an AWS Region
+**One or more discrete data centers with redundant power, networking, and connectivity in an AWS Region**

-Question 57

-A customer has created an Administrators group in IAM containing 5 users. _What does the customer attach to the group to ensure all the users have the needed administrative access?_
+_Q57: A customer has created an Administrators group in IAM containing 5 users.
+What does the customer attach to the group to ensure all the users have the needed administrative access?_

 **IAM policy**

-Question 58
+> Policies can be attached to a group to ensure all users in the group have the same access.
+AWS even has a managed policy, Administrator Access, you can use.

-Under the shared responsibility model for EC2, _who is responsible for patching the guest operating system?_
+Q58: Under the shared responsibility model for EC2, _who is responsible for patching the guest operating system?_

-The customer is responsible for patching the guest operating system
+**The customer is responsible for patching the guest operating system**

-Question 59

-_How can a customer with the Enterprise Support plan get help with billing and account questions?_
+_Q59: How can a customer with the Enterprise Support plan get help with billing and account questions?_
 (Choose 2)

 - Contact the **Support Concierge team**.
-- Use the **AWS Support API** to programmatically open a case with AWS Support.
+- Use the **AWS Support API to programmatically open a case with AWS Support.**

-Question 60
+> The Concierge agent is the primary point of contact for billing or account inquiries

+> Customers on the Enterprise Support plan have access to the AWS Support API to create, manage, and close support cases

-_A company wants to ensure all AWS accounts in their environment conform to company-wide policies_.
+_Q60: A company wants to ensure all AWS accounts in their environment conform to company-wide policies_.
 Which services can help?
 (Choose 2)

 - **Organizations**
 - **Control Tower**

-Question 61
+> Organizations allows you to centrally manage multiple AWS accounts under 1 umbrella.
+You can allocate resources and apply policies across accounts

+> Control Tower helps you ensure your accounts conform to company-wide policies.
+Control Tower actually sits on top of Organizations.

-A company is receiving automated alerts notifying them that their only production EC2 instance is continuously reaching 100% CPU utilization.
-When this happens, customers cannot make purchases and receive error messages stating they should try again later because all the company's servers are busy. _As part of the solution, what could be used to add or replace EC2 instances of the same size automatically across AZs?_
+ _Q61: A company is receiving automated alerts notifying them that their only production EC2 instance is continuously reaching 100% CPU utilization.
+When this happens, customers cannot make purchases and receive error messages stating they should try again later because all the company's servers are busy.
+As part of the solution, what could be used to add or replace EC2 instances of the same size automatically across AZs?_

 **Horizontal scaling**

-Question 62
+> Horizontal scaling (or scaling out) adds or replaces EC2 instances automatically across AZs, based on need and changing demand, and is used in the design of systems with high availability.

-A solutions architect is designing a new application for a customer.
-In designing the system, the architect recommends that content be cached to reduce latency to the end user. _Which piece of the AWS global infrastructure allows for content to be cached and served from the nearest point to the user?_
+_Q62: A solutions architect is designing a new application for a customer.
+In designing the system, the architect recommends that content be cached to reduce latency to the end user.
+Which piece of the AWS global infrastructure allows for content to be cached and served from the nearest point to the user?_

 **Edge location**

-Question 63
+> An edge location uses cached copies of your content for fast delivery to users.
+Don't forget CloudFront speeds up delivery using edge locations.

-Your company would like to begin using _Auto Scaling to add servers when CPU utilization reaches a certain threshold (e.g., 70%).
+_Q63: Your company would like to begin using Auto Scaling to add servers when CPU utilization reaches a certain threshold (e.g., 70%).
 Which service can you use to trigger actions when CPU utilization crosses the threshold?_

 **CloudWatch Alarms**

-Question 64
+> A CloudWatch alarm can be set up to monitor CPU utilization and trigger further action.
+Further action could be an Auto Scaling group adding another EC2 instance and/or using SNS to notify team members of the occurrence.

+> Simple Notification Service can be used with CloudWatch to notify team members when a CloudWatch event or alarm is triggered, but SNS is not monitoring resource utilization

-_A developer wants to be alerted when an EC2 running their application is approaching 100% CPU utilization_.
+_Q64: A developer wants to be alerted when an EC2 running their application is approaching 100% CPU utilization_.
 Which service helps the developer do this in an automated way?

 **CloudWatch**

+> CloudWatch can monitor the state of your AWS resources and can notify you when an EC2 is approaching 100% utilization

 Question 65